The European Rediscovery of Aristotle: Oxford, 13th Century

 The university system developed in fits and starts, commencing in the eleventh century.
 Oxford became a center for learning in England, beginning at the end of the eleventh century.
 In 1167, King Henry II banned English students from studying at the recently founded University of Paris; however, it was not until 1248, under King Henry III that the University of Oxford was granted a charter.

-Aristotle is one of the great Ancient Greek thinkers, whose works we today take for granted and and whose views profoundly shaped medieval scholarship.
-Aristotle was revered among medieval Muslim scholars as “The First Teacher”, and among medieval Christians like Thomas Aquinas as simply “The Philosopher”, while the poet Dante called him “the master of those who know”.
+Aristotle was one of the great Ancient Greek thinkers, whose works we today take for granted and and whose views profoundly shaped medieval scholarship.
+Aristotle was revered by medieval Christians like Thomas Aquinas as “The Philosopher”, while the poet Dante called him “the master of those who know”.

 On the Soul, or De Anima in Latin, is a major treatise written by Aristotle c.
 350 BC.
 His discussion centers on the kinds of souls possessed by different kinds of living things, distinguished by their different operations.

-Medieval manuscript, early 1200s, a leaf, in two, from Aristotle’s De Anima, England, early 1200s, almost certainly Oxford University, with extensive commentary by the scholar in the margins.
+Medieval manuscript, early 1200s, a leaf, in two, from Aristotle’s De Anima in the Latin translation of James of Venice, England, early 1200s, almost certainly Oxford University, with extensive commentary by the scholar in the margins.
 Aristotle discusses the imagination and the appetite being moved by a “progressive movement.”

 “The parts of the soul, if the powers that divide and separate (and are very many), are vegetable, sensible, appetitive, intellectual, deliberate, and also desirable.
 These differ very much, but to one another are very desirable and deliberative.”